Post Updated on October 2020.

 When using a premium VPN service, I couldn’t access several websites.
 Remember, you’re sharing a paid VPN IP address with lots of other people that are using that paid service.

-I was able to resolve the blacklisting problem by setting up my own VPN on Vultr.
-With Vultr, I had a dedicated IP that wasn’t shared with other users and therefore wasn’t blacklisted.
+I was able to resolve the blacklisting problem by setting up my own VPN with Wireguard.
+I had a dedicated IP that wasn’t shared with other users and therefore wasn’t blacklisted.
 I like this method and I’m sticking with it.

 Do NOT torrent with your own VPN